Want to Be a Good Marketer? Stop Fearing Data

 Head on over to this blog post to learn more about getting started with Google Analytics for your dealership.
 You might even have fun doing it!

 Facebook Offline Events is an offline conversion tool that allows advertisers to see how many customers made a purchase or became a lead after seeing a Facebook ad.

 Once you set it up, Offline Events is pretty easy to use.
 You’ll import your CRM list of recent purchases and leads, map the data to Facebook, and then measure your success!

 At 9 Clouds, we find this tool extremely valuable for showing our automotive clients exactly how many dollars’ worth of conversions to which their Facebook advertising spend contributed.
 We report on Offline Events monthly, which gives the marketing managers at our client dealerships confidence about the ROI on their ad spend.

 Ready to get started reporting on Offline Events?
 We’ve got a handy step-by-step post for you right here.

 Depending on which CRM you use, there may be a lot of tools you’re not aware of.
 For example, perhaps you can analyze the conversion rate on all your lead sources.
 (And then wave goodbye to the subpar-performing ones and reallocate that money!)

 Do you know how to create reports showing from which cities most of your customers are coming?
 Do you know which vehicle models have been the top sellers in the past six months?
 Can you easily identify those trends in your data?
+Do you know who your most profitable customers are?
 By mapping out this kind of information, you may discover an opportunity for targeting a nearby city or promoting a certain model.